 With the financial ramifications of the COVID-19 pandemic continuing to be felt, businesses are increasingly looking for ways to reduce costs without sacrificing operational efficiency and effectiveness.
-Of these businesses, Small and Medium Enterprises (SMEs) have been particularly affected, with the Australian Bureau of Statistics’ (ABS) ‘Business Impacts of COVID-19 Survey’ finding Small Enterprise was “almost twice as likely to report that they expected to find it difficult or very difficult” (Australian Bureau of Statistics, 2020), to meet their financial commitments when compared to large enterprise (35% compared to 18%).
+Of these businesses, Small and Medium Enterprises (SMEs) have been particularly affected, with the Australian Bureau of Statistics’ (ABS) ‘Business Impacts of COVID-19 Survey’ finding Small Enterprise was “almost twice as likely to report that they expected to find it difficult or very difficult”, to meet their financial commitments when compared to large enterprise (35% compared to 18%).
 One of these financial commitments is electricity and this is where measuring the cost of energy consumption using the Levelised Cost of Energy (LCOE) comes into play.

 A simple definition of LCOE